 Educational Shows:

-The Weather Channel produced “After the Storm†a documentary about the effects of polluted storm water runoff on rivers, lakes and coastal waters.
-The program will also demonstrate simple things citizens can do to help protect their local watersheds.
+The Weather Channel produced “After the Storm,” a documentary about the effects of polluted stormwater runoff on rivers, lakes and coastal waters.
+The program also demonstrates simple things citizens can do to help protect their local watersheds.

 After the Storm

-Make Your Home the Solution To Stormwater Polution
+Make Your Home the Solution To Stormwater Pollution

 What Happens After the Flush